cassianhodges-tech/sp500-financial-analysis/README.md

 The repository contains the following main files:

 * `sp500_financial_analysis.py`
   This is the main analysis script.
-It downloads financial data from Yahoo Finance, organises income statement, balance sheet and cash flow data into pandas DataFrames, calculates financial ratios, ranks companies within a selected S&P 500 sector and exports the results to Excel.
+It downloads financial data from Yahoo Finance, organises income statement, balance sheet and cash flow data into pandas DataFrames, calculates financial ratios, ranks companies within a selected S&P 500, consdiers analyst recommendations and inside share selling, with optional excel and matplotlib visualisation

 * `sample_stock_data.py`
   This file creates a sample financial statement DataFrame using the same structure as the main yfinance financial data.
 It acts as a template to help keep the DataFrame format consistent when combining financial statements across companies.